Bayesian Quantile and Expectile Optimisation: INTRODUCTION

 Let $g(x) = \rho(\mathds{P}_x)$ be the objective function we want to maximise, where $\rho$ is a real-valued functional defined on probability measures.
-The canonical choice for $\rho$ is the conditional expectation (i.e. conditional on $x$), which is sensible when the exposition to extreme values is not a significant aspect of the decision.
-However, in a large variety of fields such as agronomy, medicine or finance, the decision maker has an incentive to protect himself against extreme events which typically have little influence on the expectation but that can lead to severe consequences.
-To take these rare events into account, one should consider alternative choices for $\rho$ that depend on the tails of $\mathds{P}_x$, such as the quantile \cite{rostek2010quantile}, conditional value-at-risk (CVaR, see \cite{rockafellar2000optimization}) or expectile \cite{bellini2017risk}.
-In this paper we focus our interest on the conditional quantile and expectile.
+The canonical choice for $\rho$ is the expectation, which is sensible when the exposition to extreme values is not a significant aspect of the decision.
+However, in a large variety of fields such as agronomy, medicine or finance, decision makers have an incentive to protect themselves against extreme events since they may lead to severe consequences.
+To take these rare events into account, one should consider alternative choices for $\rho$ that can capture the behaviour of the tails of $\mathds{P}_x$, such as the quantile \citep{rostek2010quantile}, conditional value-at-risk (CVaR, see \cite{rockafellar2000optimization}) or expectile \citep{bellini2017risk}.
+In this paper we focus our interest on the modelling and optimisation of quantiles and expectiles.

-Given an estimate of $g$ based on available data, global optimization algorithms define a policy that finds a trade-off between exploration and intensification.
+Given an estimate of $g$ based on available data, global optimisation algorithms define a policy that finds a trade-off between exploration and intensification.
 More precisely, the algorithm has to explore the input space in order to avoid getting trapped in a local optimum, but it also has to concentrate its budget on input regions identified as having a high potential.
-The latter results in accurate estimates of $g$ in the region of interest and allow the algorithm to return an optimal input value with high precision.
+The latter results in accurate estimates of $g$ in the region of interest and allows the algorithm to return an optimal input value with high precision.